 In case a Windows update package is expired or retired, an “EXPIRED” word is affixed to the title of the release note article which is associated with that particular Windows update on support.microsoft.com.
 An expiration notice will also be attached at the top of the article informing you that the specific KB is not available from Windows Update, Microsoft Update Catalog, or other release channels.

-For the people who use Windows Server Update Services (WSUS), a banner at the top of the details pane is displayed in case a particular Windows update has expired.
+For users of Windows Server Update Services (WSUS), a banner is displayed at the top of the details pane if a specific Windows update has expired.

 Note: This policy only applies to Windows updates.
 Updates for other Microsoft software or firmware may have different policies and should be considered separately.